Kelvinskell/CloudApp/README.md

 The frontend is a Python Flask Web Application deployed in an **ECS Cluster** on Fargate.
 ### Technical Design
 - User creation, authetication and deletion is handled by **Amazon Cognito.**
-- **Amazon Cognito** is integrated with a post-authentication trigger which calls an "auth" **Lambda Function** from the Logic tier for further processing of the JSON Web Tokens (JWT) and persisting the data in the Data Tier if a new user is created.
+- **Amazon Cognito** is integrated with a post-authentication trigger which calls an "auth" **Lambda Function** from the Logic tier for further processing of the JSON Web Tokens (JWT) and sends an SNS Email to the Admins - when a new user is created.
-- If authentication is successful, a **Step Function** is invoked and a workflow begins in the Logic Tier.
 - The frontend also exposes an _Admin_ dashboard for viewing statistics and performimg administrative actions.
   - The admin page contains other implementations such as users dashboard, instance configuration dashboard, application usage statistics dashboard and Stop-instance button.
      1. The _instance-configuration_ dashboard is used to define configuration details for EC2 Instances.
-       - Instructions are sent to a "config" **SQS Queue** from where they are read from a "config" **Lambda Function** in the Logic tier and persisted in the config database.
+       - Instructions are sent to a "config" **SQS Queue** from where they are read from a "config" **Lambda Function** in the Logic tier and persisted in the config Table in the Database.
     2. The _users dashboard_ is used to view number of active users, to create new users who can authenticate and access the application or delete users from the database.
        - Interaction with **Amazon Cognito** helps to achieve this.
     3. The _application usage statistics_ dashboard interacts with the _view-stats_ service in the Logic Tier.
+- The user page contains a "Create Instance" button and a "Stop instance" button.
+  - Both of these buttons connect to an API Gateway which will in turn, invoke a **Step Function.**

 This layer can only access the Logic tier but not the Data tier.